Hydrodynamic Limit for an Hamiltonian System with Boundary Conditions and Conservative Noise: The Hydrodynamic Limit

 } The proof of Theorem \ref{char} is contained in \cite{ffl}, see also Chapter 2 of \cite{stefano} for more details.
-The idea of the proof is the following: With Proposition \ref{prop} one can prove that $\nu$ is separately stationary for $\mathcal L$ and $\mathcal S$.
-This implies that the distribution of momenta conditioned on position $\nu(d\bold p|\bold r)$ is exchangeable.
-It is here where we need the noise.
-For details of this result please see Chapter 2.3 of \cite{stefano}.
+The idea of the proof is the following: With Proposition \ref{prop} one can prove that $\mu$ is separately stationary for $\mathcal L$ and $\mathcal S$.
+This implies that the distribution of momenta conditioned on position $\mu(d\mathbf p|\mathbf r)$ is exchangeable.
+It is here where we use the noise in the dynamics.
+For details of this result see \cite{ffl}, or Chapter 2.3 of \cite{stefano}.
 In Chapter 2.2 of the same notes \cite{stefano} there can be found a detailed proof of how this implies \ref{char}.